-Be assured.
-The earth is not quiet nor waiting.
+Of knowing the earth is not quiet nor waiting.
 In the screech of color and the whisper of the lightless depths of the sea, it boils, breaks or slumbers.
 And in this restless rest human life is as unlimited and miraculous as love.
 Here the infidel can embrace the saint just as sunlight creates the air we breathe.